Academic Handbook Admissions

 2. The University’s approach for the award of RPL is based on the achievement of equivalent, not identical, learning outcomes.
 This means that the learning achieved should be equivalent in terms of the level, breadth, depth, volume and currency.

-3. For further information, please see Recognition of Prior Learning and Credit Transfer Policy.
+3. For further information, please see Recognition of Prior Learning and Credit Transfer Policy and Procedure.

 Feedback, Complaints and Appeals